ckatsuno/Syllabus-reader/README.md

 ## Getting Started

-Access our website using this link:
+Access our website using this link: beeorganized.tech

 Drop some files and enjoy!